Méribel Jobs & Working A Ski Season in Meribel

 Méribel is the party central of Les Trois Vallées both literally and figuratively.
 It is located in the middle valley of The Three Valleys interlinked ski area, which is the largest interlinked ski area in the world with around 600km of on-piste runs.

 Méribel also happens to be where the majority of British seasonal workers and tourists in The Three Valleys find themselves.
 You will find a raucous après-ski scene to mix with the traditional Savoyard French architecture, a resort geared towards intermediates and the beauty of the surrounding mountains.
+The season opens in early December and closes in late April.
+As with other resorts in France, securing a ski job is limited by your visa eligibility.

 Town and Resort Vibe

 Méribel is an extremely modern resort with excellent infrastructure to handle the hordes of overseas tourists that visit each year.
 A season at Méribel is by no means heading to a backwater resort.
+If you’re doing a ski season, there is lots on offer.

 English is widely spoken around the village including at a number of ski and snowboard schools specifically set up for English-speakers.
 This does mean, however, that you are less likely to get a ‘real’ French alpine experience as you will likely spend the season hanging out with other international seasonnaires.
 However, the village still has a certain French charm, partly as a result of the height limitation on the buildings in the village.
 This combines with beautiful views over the mountains of Mont Blanc, The Grande Casse and The Ecrin and bluebird days are particularly spectacular at Méribel.